Efficiency and complexity of price competition among single-product vendors: Enforcing equilibria using subsidies

 First, we consider the edge vendors one by one and increase the price of each of them to $(k+1)^2$.
-Observe that the increase of any edge vendor price that is initially at least $k+2$ can only cause a decrease in the subsidy at the edge vendor (from equation (\ref{eq:sube})) and no subsidy increase in any auxiliary or node vendor (from equations (\ref{eq:subfj}) and (\ref{eq:subj})).
+Clearly, the increase of the price of any edge vendor can only cause a decrease in the subsidy at the edge vendor (from equation (\ref{eq:sube})).
+Also, the increase of the price of any edge vendor that, initially, has value at least $k+2$ does not increase the subsidy in any auxiliary or node vendor (from equations (\ref{eq:subfj}) and (\ref{eq:subj})).
 Now consider a vendor corresponding to the edge $e=(j_1,..., j_k)$ that initially has a price $p_e$ of $k+2-\delta$ for some $\delta \in (0,k+2)$.
 Increasing this price to $(k+1)^2$ causes a decrease of $k^2+k-1+\delta$ in the subsidy of the edge vendor $e$.
 If $e$ does not have the minimum price among the edge vendors corresponding to edges containing node $j_i$ for every $j_i\in e$, the price increase does not affect the subsidies in node vendors $j_i \in e$.
 Otherwise, by inspecting the right-hand side of (\ref{eq:subj}), we have that the initial subsidies in $j_i\in e$ are at least $k+3-\delta-p_{j_i}$.
-Clearly, after the edge vendor price increase, the subsidies in node vendor $j_i$ are at most $k+3-p_{j_i}$, while the subsidies in any other vendor are not affected.
-Overall, we have a decrease in the total amount of subsidies of at least $k^2+k-1+\delta-k\delta$ which is strictly positive since $\delta\leq k+2$.
+Clearly, after the edge vendor price increase and since $p_j^*\leq k+3$, the subsidies in node vendor $j_i$ are at most $k+3-p_{j_i}$; the subsidies in any other vendor are not affected.
+Overall, we have a decrease in the total amount of subsidies by at least $k^2+k-1+\delta-k\delta$ which is strictly positive since $\delta\leq k+2$.

-After the above round, the subsidy of node vendor $j$ is exactly $k+3-p_j$.
+After the above round, each edge vendor has a price of $(k+1)^2$ and, since $p_{j^*}\leq k+3$ for any vendor $j^*$, the subsidy of node vendor $j$ is exactly $k+3-p_j$.
 In a second round, we consider all node vendors with prices strictly smaller than $k+2$ and increase them to $k+2$ and all auxiliary vendors with prices strictly smaller than $k+3$ and increase them to $k+3$.
 Observe that (from (\ref{eq:subfj})) the subsidy of an auxiliary vendor is $0$ after this round (i.e., it does not increase), the subsidies at edge vendors are not affected (since no node vendor price increases above $k+2$; see (\ref{eq:sube})), and the subsidies in node vendors (which are now given by the expression $k+3-p_j$) can only decrease.